 •How to avoid becoming a victim of theft.

 GO FORTH, Traveler!
 But watch out—you’re more at risk on the road, even if you’re only going across town.
-You probably know your neighborhood, when to give a wide berth, and who’s a potential bad guy.
-Elsewhere: maybe not.
+In your city you probably know what areas to avoid and who’s a potential bad guy.
+Elsewhere… maybe not.

 Pickpockets, those quaint, invisible, storybook characters, really do exist, and are hard at work at a multi-billion-dollar industry—in some cities stealing 6,000 times a day.
 Pickpocket statistics are elusive, but the numbers are huge and growing.
 Chances are slim that you’ll discern a pickpocket, but he or she will identify you as a tourist and a target.